wswebcreation/js-sauce-integrations/webdriverio-v6/README.md

 ```

 ## Run tests on Sauce Labs
+You can run your tests on Sauce Labs US DC with this command

+    npm run test.saucelabs.us

-You can run your tests on Sauce Labs with this command
+You can run your tests on Sauce Labs EU DC with this command

-    npm run test.saucelabs
+    npm run test.saucelabs.eu

 It will spin up multiple browsers which you can find [here](test/configs/wdio.saucelabs.conf.js).